 Is a geisha experience in Tokyo worth it?

-If you want an authentic geisha experience in Tokyo — and don’t mind splashing the cash on it — it will definitely be worth it.
+If you want an authentic geisha experience in Tokyo — and don’t mind splashing out — it will definitely be worth it.
 But if you’re also visiting Kyoto, we recommend saving the geisha experience for there.
-You’ll have a lot more options to choose from, including some very budget-friendly ones.
+You’ll have a lot more options to choose from, including some budget-friendly ones.
 Read our guide to seeing geisha in Kyoto for more information.

 When is the best time to book a geisha experience?